druids/django-pymess/docs/sms.rst

   .. method:: can_send(recipient, context_data)

-    Returns by default ``True`` value.
+    Returns by default the value of ``is_active``.
 If you need to restrict sending SMS template for some reasons, you can override this method.

   .. method:: send(recipient, context_data, related_objects=None, tag=None)